Visual merchandising: Window displays

 Window displays can communicate style, content, and price.

 Window displays are often used by stores to entice customers into the store.
 Store visual merchandisers will dress the window in current season trends - often including fully dressed mannequins as well as accessories on plinths or hanging from special display equipment.

 A study in 2002 (Sen et al., 2002) found that clothing retailers will have the most success enticing their customers into their store by focusing on communicating current fashion trends and styling suggesting and ensure that they have a strong store image portrayed in the window display.
 Sen et al.'s study was an in-depth analysis of the various factors of window displays, and its findings argue that styling and display of clothing, instead of atmospherics, play a large part in consumer behavior and purchasing.

-Display windows may also be used to advertise seasonal sales or inform passers-by of other current promotions.
+Display windows may also be used to advertise seasonal sales or to inform passers-by of other current promotions.